 - Question: And do the alternatives in this FEIS in anyway allow that weighing and balancing of the interests of density and historic resource.
-Howard: [00:08:29] No they did not." - Mr. Howard explained the important and simple function of environmental review of historic resources at the neighborhood level.
+Howard: [00:08:29] No they did not."
+Hearing Day 2, Howard Testimony, page 15. - Mr. Howard explained the important and simple function of environmental review of historic resources at the neighborhood level.
 This level of analysis is necessary if the City Council will be able to meaningfully evaluate "alternative areas either around or in other areas that hadn't been as highly developed or didn't have potential historic properties to guide redevelopment to those areas.
-So using again using that baseline information to try and guide development where it will have the least impact to historic properties." - During the hearing, the Hearing Examiner questioned Mr. Howard about his expert experience in preparing programmatic EIS's for other proposals to increase density at the neighborhood level.
+So using again using that baseline information to try and guide development where it will have the least impact to historic properties."
+Hearing Day 2, Howard Testimony, page 15. - During the hearing, the Hearing Examiner questioned Mr. Howard about his expert experience in preparing programmatic EIS's for other proposals to increase density at the neighborhood level.
 Hearing Examiner: Are you saying that the EIS should have gone to this level of detail throughout the city?
 Howard: Yes.
-Hearing Examiner: And with that match the level of detail you experienced with the programmatic EIS that you did at Port Gamble?
+Hearing Examiner: And would that match the level of detail you experienced with the programmatic EIS that you did at Port Gamble?
 Howard: It would.
 Yes.
 And for the University District.
-Hearing Examiner: And tell me that the university district, what does that study?
-I haven't had witnesses describe this for me yet but it sounds like there were other EIS done in relation MHA for specific areas where they done after or before this EIS.
+Hearing Examiner: And tell me, the University District MHA, what does that study?
+And I have had no witnesses describe this for me yet, but it sounds like there were other EIS's done in relation MHA for specific areas.
+Were they done after or before this EIS?
 Howard: It was done before this EIS.
-And so I can't describe adequately that a rationale for why it moved ahead.
-But the intent of the University District EIS was to increase density within the University District.
+And so I can't describe adequately the rationale for why it moved ahead.
+But it was, the intent of the University District EIS was to increase density within the University District.
 And so it was looking at the same factors in terms of a series of alternatives and proposed land use and zoning changes.
 And for us what the impacts of those would be on historic properties.
-Hearing Examiner: Thank you
+Hearing Examiner: Thank you.
+Hearing Day 2, Howard Testimony, page 47.